saipras/sai-prasad-rekha-ios-portfolio/README.md

  <a href = "https://github.com/saipras/AfricaApp" > Africa App </a>

 I was always fasinated by photography and wild life so based on a idea on app for showing the animals in the africa and different regions in africa.
 I tried building the app.
 This app contains various animals from the african reserves and information about various animals in that reserves .
+I added some cool features like using mapkit, audio/videokit, and implemented using the latest swit frameworks.

  <img src="https://github.com/saipras/sai-prasad-rekha-ios-portfolio/assets/36514385/8d4c1b8a-618f-4708-9227-4d4661b0876c" width="2000" height="400">